-Understanding past extinctions is vital for preventing new ones, but until a few years ago no one this century had comprehensively analysed Australia's extinction record.
-That was done in 2019 by scientists from the Threatened Species Recovery Hub, a consortium of universities and other bodies investigating endangerment and extinction.1

-Ten biologists, led by John Woinarski, compiled a list of 100 extinct species recognised by an Australian government or the International Union for the Conservation of Nature (IUCN) and analysed the perils that brought them down.2 Species that succumbed to multiple threats had these apportioned so that, for example, the thylacine had 70% of its demise attributed to hunting, 25% to land clearance and 5% to introduced disease.
+Extinction causes were assessed in 2019 by scientists from the Threatened Species Recovery Hub, a consortium of universities and other bodies investigating endangerment and extinction.1 Ten biologists, led by John Woinarski, compiled a list of the 100 extinct species recognised by the IUCN or an Australian government and analysed the perils that brought them down.2 Species that succumbed to multiple threats had these apportioned so that, for example, the thylacine had 70% of its demise attributed to hunting, 25% to land clearance and 5% to introduced disease.

 The biologists concluded that land clearing had been the main cause of 36 extinctions.
 What was surprising was the larger number of extinctions, 45, caused by invasive species (introduced animals, plants and diseases).
 Hunting was the main cause of 6 extinctions, livestock grazing 4, modified hydrology 4, other ecosystem modifications 3.
 Climate change, fire and pollution had each caused one extinction.
-The patterns were clear:3 true for extinctions in modern times: the Woinarski study listed 20 since 1960, 13 due mainly to invasive species.
+The biologists reported clear patterns: